-Mortgage Financing for Co-ops in Hoboken, NJ – Serving California, Colorado, Connecticut, Florida, Georgia, Illinois, Maryland, New Jersey, New York (NYC, Manhattan, Statewide), North Carolina, Pennsylvania, Oregon, Rhode Island, South Carolina, and Washington D.C.
+Mortgage Financing for Co-ops in Hoboken, NJ – Serving California, Colorado, Connecticut, D.C, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, and Virginia.

 New to CO-OP Housing?

 Here is some useful information to help familiarize you with the world of co-ops and co-op financing.

 What is a housing co-op?

 A housing co-op is people who together own or control the building(s) in which they live.
 Instead of buying “real” property, you buy stock, or a membership, in a cooperative corporation.
 That corporation owns the building, land and any common areas.
 As a co-op member, you are entitled to occupy a specific unit in the building.
 Members democratically govern the cooperative corporation and elect a board to oversee operations.
 The board has the right to approve all potential members and can terminate membership and evict residents who violate any part of the occupancy agreement.